lisonge/vite-plugin-monkey/packages/vite-plugin-monkey/README.md

      *
      * if value is Array, the first [item or its return value] is exportVarName, the items after it all are url that is [require url]
      *
+     * if module is unimported, plugin will not add require url to userscript *
      * @example
      * {
      *  vue:'Vue',